GrantJamesPowell/elixir_conf_example_1/README.md

   * From the web client's perspective, which endpoint is faster?
   * What would happen is MockResource was your database?
 What if `MockResource` was a resource that could only handle limited load?

+## 4.)
+(Hard Mode) How slow can you go

+Make the requests to the endpoints fail and return a 500 if there are already 15 concurrent requests to the `MockResource`

 ## Section 1 Part 2

 In this section we will be exploring building a data pipeline using GenStage